 Gene prediction and annotation

-Apart from annotating genomes, we also use machine learning techniques to develop and improve tools to identify genes.
+Apart from our extensive expertise in annotating genomes, we also have an interest in developing and improving tools to identify genes.
 Intrinsic gene finders aim at locating all the gene elements that occur in a genomic sequence, including possible partial gene structures at the border of the sequence, using intrinsic (within the same genome) features and are either based on content sensors (e.g. coding potential, compositional bias, codon usage) or signal sensors (e.g. splice sites, translation initiation codon).
 In short, features of known genes are being used to find other, previously undetected genes within the same genome.
 Intrinsic gene prediction relies on combinatorial, statistical and/or Artificial Intelligence methods and preferably integrates several different approaches.
 Even better is to combine intrinsic approaches with extrinsic approaches, the latter using homology based information from other genomes.

 The regular update of genome annotations is necessary in order to continually improve its quality.
 The improvements made to previous annotations are mainly due to the release of novel experimental data, in particular coming from the large-scale sequencing of ESTs, cDNAs, and NGS data and to the development of more efficient gene finding software.
-At the moment, we are developing, applying, and evaluating novel classification techniques in order to further improve gene prediction.
+One can imagine that visualizing the vast amount of data, especially NGS data that is nowadays being generated in the framework of a genome project is posing issues to visually present this information to annotators.
+With this in mind we developed a software tool called GenomeView that is capable of displaying all these data in a user-friendly way.

-Check the Genomes section of our website to see in which genome annotation projects we are involved.
+We refer to the Genomes section of our website to see in which genome annotation projects we are (or have been) involved.

 VIB / UGent